berkeleybop/berkeleybop.github.io/best_practice.md

     - assume the reader has outline mode on
     - rarely need for a TOC
 - Use formatted templates where appropriate (grants, papers)
+- Use Paperpile for citations / reference management (you have access via the lab)
 - Give documents meaningful names (e.g., not just "meeting")--assume that most people will find the doc via search rather than by going through the folder hierarchy
 - Use a rolling agenda/notes doc, rather than one doc per meeting
 - always have a google doc for every meeting you are in